The Sunday Best (12/25/2016)

 Who Else Wants to be Debt-Free & Quit Working by 36?
 Dr. Pamela Wible @ Ideal Medical Care did, and she and Dr. Cory Fawcett teamed up to share their advice.

-Not to be outdone, Steve put the Retire in Think Save Retire just two days ago at age 35 to enjoy Airstream living with his wife and pursue their passions.
+Think Save Retire just two days ago at age 35 to enjoy Airstream living with his wife and pursue their passions.
 More details in My name is Steve and I Just Retired at the Age of 35.

 The White Coat Investor doesn’t see Financial Independence as the nirvana we sometimes make it out to be.
 In fact, he says, “If stopping work is going to dramatically increase your happiness, I would submit that you have allowed yourself to live a terrible, regrettable life.”
 Strong words from Financial Independence is Not the Holy Grail.